niuiic/modern-neovim-configuration/README.md

 > These tasks could not be infinite loops.

-## FAQ

-- gh-actions.nvim not work

-Define a `GITHUB_TOKEN` variable in your environment.

 # Showcase

 Some functions are not convenient to display with pictures, please check `lua/plugins.lua`.